robvanpamel/robvanpamel.github.io/_posts/2022-11-19-ManagedIdentitiesBlobStorage.md

         string containerEndpoint = $"https://{BLOB_ACCOUNT}.blob.core.windows.net/{BLOB_CONTAINER}";

         var client = new BlobContainerClient(new Uri(containerEndpoint), new DefaultAzureCredential());
+        ...
+        ... // stream stuff goes here
+        ...

-        await WriteToContainer(client);
+        return  await blobContainerClient.UploadBlobAsync($"file-{DateTime.UtcNow:yyyy-MM-dd-HH-mm-ss}.txt", stream);

-Using this the Azure function is allowed to access the blob storage!
+Using this the Azure function is allowed to access and write a stream to the blob storage!

 The complete example can be found over here https://github.com/robvanpamel/blogs-code/tree/main/2022-ManagedIdentities